facebook

 Exposure: Full sun to part shade

-Bloom Period: Bloom heaviest in cool weather
+Bloom Period: Heaviest in cool weather

 When to Sow Outside: RECOMMENDED.
 Cold Climates: 4 to 6 weeks before your average last frost date, or in midsummer for fall and the following spring bloom.
 Mild Climates: Late summer for cool–season bloom.